hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 - `springbootversion`: The Spring Boot version for your brand new project.
 - `hotrodversion`: The HotRod version for your brand new project.
 - `mybatisspringversion`: MyBatis-Spring version for your brand new project.
-- `dbbuilderversion`: Automated database creation/lifecycle tool for your brand new project.
+- `debbieversion`: Version of Debbie (automated database preparation).
+Leave blank to exclude Debbie from the project.
-- `sentinelversion`: Database verifier tool for your brand new project.
+- `sentinelversion`: Version of Sentinel database verifier.
+Leave blank to exclude Sentinel from the project.

 #### JDBC Driver Selection